xinabox/arduino-SW12/README.md

 # arduino-SW12
-Library for SW12: Humidity and Temperature Sensor
+Library for SW12: Humidity and Temperature Sensor based on the HTS221